Advanced search

 Using intermittent dose NRT preparations, compared with patches, may minimize the amount of nicotine in the breast milk as the time between administrations of NRT and feeding can be more easily prolonged.

-Use of the nicotine by breast feeding smokers should only be initiated after advice from a health care professional.
-Women should take the product as soon as possible after breastfeeding.
+Use of NRT by breast feeding smokers/vapers should only be initiated after advice from a health care professional.
+Women should use the product as soon as possible after breastfeeding.

 4.7 Effects on ability to drive and use machines